Dr. Christopher J. McCollough

 The decision to establish an endowed chair is grounded in the need to sustain the leadership of a skilled administrator with advanced knowledge of accreditation standards in journalism and mass communication, who can cultivate relevant partnership development, and who brings a contemporary vision for journalism and mass communication programs to produce well-rounded, job-ready graduates, in keeping with the standards of the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC).
 Given Dr. McCollough’s strong record as a program builder and accomplishments at JSU, he was a natural choice as the first endowed chair.

-His work has also grown to include the study of the impact on student learning and successful employment upon graduation in public relations through the application of industry elements in a service-learning setting, the study of community impact of a service-learning curriculum.
+His work has also grown to include the study of the impact on student learning and successful employment upon graduation through the application of industry elements in a service-learning setting, as well as the study of community impact of a service-learning curriculum.
 His work in these areas has garnered national honors from the Association for Education in Journalism and Mass Communication Public Relations Division’s Wilcox Award for the Top Teaching Paper in PR in 2017 and 2018, and both are published in the Journal of Public Relations Education.
 Additionally, his analysis of the work of a community outreach center as an engine for developing service-learning partnerships garnered Top Faculty Paper honors in the Small Programs Interest Group at AEJMC in 2021 and has been published in Teaching Journalism and Mass Communication.

 christopher mccollough